BiglySoftware/BiglyBT/CONTRIBUTING.md

 ## Write Wiki Pages

-In order to ensure the distiction that BiglyBT and Vuze are two seperate, unaffiliated products, we will not directly link to wiki.vuze.com, even though the features and support documentation is virtually identical.
+In order to ensure the distinction that BiglyBT and Vuze are two separate, unaffiliated products, we will not directly link to wiki.vuze.com, even though the features and support documentation is virtually identical.
 We are slowly writing our own wiki pages, but can always use your help.

 # Special Note for Tracker Owners

 We've always given tracker owner's feature requests and complaints top priority.
 For example, we were the first client to implement the min_request_interval after a tracker owner contacted us with a spec proposal.

 If you have any issues with our client, please do not hesitate to contact us (info at biglybt dot com).
-In the past, tracker owners preferred to keep their anonyminity, so if that is a concern, you only need to mention you are "a tracker owner".
+In the past, tracker owners preferred to keep their anonymity, so if that is a concern, you only need to mention you are "a tracker owner".
 We can also hop on an IRC channel for longer conversations.